 Customizing Accent Color or Text Color

-Niagara Launcher automatically chooses its accent color to tint the app list's search button, for example, based on your wallpaper.
+Niagara Launcher automatically chooses its accent color based on your wallpaper and on the Material You color scheme.
+You can freely choose the color with a third-party app mentioned in our color system article.
 In our opinion, that gives you enough freedom to play around with.
-Moreover, customizing the text color isn't impactful enough.

 Customizable Niagara Clock Widget